nawawi/klish/doc/klish.md

 - none - Don't change the current view.
 - view - The current view will be set to the command's native view.
-- depth - The klish engine will find out the depth of command's native view.
+- depth - The Klish engine will find out the depth of command's native view.
 Then it will search for this depth in the current nested views stack.
 The current view will be set to the saved view from the stack with the depth equal to command's depth.
 Additionally the context (the viewid) will be restored from the stack.

 Default is "none".
 See the [nested views](nested_views) wiki page for the additional information and example.